ianlewis/qmk-keymap/README.md

 The base layer is based on a Dvorak keyboard layout which corresponds to a U.S.
 English keyboard map in software.
-Modifiers are located on the edge of the keyboard and accessed with the right and left pinky finger.
+Modifiers are located on the edge of the keyboard and accessed with the right and left little finger.

 ![Base Layer](keyboards/zsa/moonlander/keymaps/ianlewis_dvorak/doc/base.png)

 ### Navigation/Media Layer

 The media layer includes media keys and navigation keys.
-It is used by holding down the layer key with the right pinky.
+It is used by holding down the layer key with the right little finger.

 ![Media Layer](keyboards/zsa/moonlander/keymaps/ianlewis_dvorak/doc/media.png)